Your Personal AI (PAI): Pt 2 — Why Agents Matter

 Before defending this claim about the uniquely important social power (for good or ill) of smart agents and their knowledge bases, I should further define my terms.
 What makes for a Good Society?
 How do we define social progress?
 This are questions we should all ask ourselves, as citizens and as future-thinkers.
 Even our imperfect answers can help us as we strive to make better futures, each in our own way.
 The variables that I would argue best define social progress, if we limit ourselves to one hand, are the following:

 - More empathy (cooperation, connectedness, love, understanding, ethics)

 - More evidence-seeking (sustainability, science, data, rationality)

 These are just a modern version of Plato’s Transcendental Triad of social values: “The Beautiful, the Good, the True”.
 The middle three are the “Good.”
 We’ll keep each of these “Five E’s” in mind in our agent stories.

 In the long run, our personal AIs, which we will come to see as the most rapidly improving, fastest-learning aspects of ourselves, will be critical in helping us achieve major progress on these variables.
 But in the short run, lots of bad things can and some unfortunately will happen.
-So as with any powerful new technology, we can expect many social problems with first-gen sims, including new forms of political and commercial manipulation, polarization, insularity, mob behavior, distraction, dependency, and crime.
+So as with any powerful new technology, we can expect many social problems with first-gen PAIs, including new forms of political and commercial manipulation, polarization, insularity, mob behavior, distraction, dependency, and crime.